ludocode/onramp/docs/object-code.md

 7C 8A 78 56
 ```

-The 32-bit invocation is used to insert label and symbol addresses as constant data, not as part of an instruction.
+The 32-bit invocation is used to insert symbol addresses as constant data, not as part of an instruction.
 This is used to create arrays of string literals for example.

 The relative invocation is used for relative jumps with the conditional jump instruction.
 For example: